CoreLab Technology Training & Access

 If you are unsure as to when you can take the "AUTOCLAVE" training, or unsure as to what you need to do next about "AUTOCLAVE" training, please contact Chip Foster

-• (4) GO TO THE "FORMS" Page of this website (Resources > Forms).
+• (4) Having completed all the activities in the previous sections, if you do not receive a "Basic Training" form, GO TO THE "FORMS" Page of this website (Resources > Forms).
 Scroll down to "TRAINING" and CLICK on the appropriate "Basic Training" Form.
-DOWNLOAD this form and address all required inputs, including your direct supervisor and departmental chair.
+DOWNLOAD this form and then address ALL the required inputs, including signature by your direct supervisor AND departmental chair.
 If you have any questions as to how to fill in this form please contact Sonja Young (PSC 519) or Hyuk Kyu Seoh (PSC 521) -or indeed any of the Core Facility Technical staff.

-• Finally, submit this form (along with a scanned image of the front and back of your PANTHER CARD to Sonja Young (PSC 519) or Hyuk Kyu Seoh (PSC 521), who will then get back with you to ensure that you when have completed ALL requirements appropriately.
+• Finally, submit this form (along with a scanned image of the FRONT and BACK images of your PANTHER CARD to Sonja Young (PSC 519) or Hyuk Kyu Seoh (PSC 521).
+They will then get back with you to ensure that you have completed ALL requirements appropriately, which may include some form of QUIZ that you MUST PASS to their satisfaction.

 About the Training